Lianxiang/notes/resume.md

 * C programming languages - I use it 9 years, and expert of it.
 * Perl - I take it as a toy, I like it.
 * Linux Shell - It makes things simple and easy.
+* Linux - self-study and play with it for 7 years, work on it for 2 years.

 Educational Qualifications
 --------------------------